Should We Be Wary of Pound Volatility Following the BOE Policy Rate Announcement?

 - Germany: Industrial Production

-- Bank of England Policy Rate and Statement Release
+- UK: BOE Policy Rate and Statement Release

-In yesterday's U.S. currency trading, the U.S. dollar weakened against the euro.
-The EUR/USD pair rose from 1.1563 to 1.1667, forming an uptrend along the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the price has broken above the 200-period EMA, which had been acting as an upper resistance level, with a real body candle.
-On the daily chart, the price has shifted from below the 20-period MA to above it.
-As the upward movement continues during today’s Asian session, we will be watching for further weakness in the U.S. dollar during U.S. trading hours.
+In yesterday’s U.S. currency trading, the U.S. dollar weakened against the euro.
+The EUR/USD pair rose from 1.1563 to 1.1667, forming an uptrend along the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the price has broken above the 200-period EMA—which had been acting as an upper resistance zone—with a real-body candle, and on the daily chart, the price has shifted from below the 20-period MA to above it.
+Given that the pair is continuing to rise during today’s Asian trading session, we will be watching for further weakness in the U.S. dollar during U.S. trading hours.